 - Based on What Criteria?

-A multitude of factors must be taken into account when devising criteria for terminating employees.
+A multitude of factors must be taken into account when devising these criteria.
 First of all, you must determine which departments are the most crucial for you at the moment and which are the strongest.
 Measuring the strength of each department will help you in figuring out which ones will be the best at withstanding losses in order to ensure that all departments maintain a decent level of performance.
 After determining which departments would better cope with terminations and which are currently the most crucial to the prosperity of your organization, you need to evaluate your employees within different departments.
 Indeed, there is no uniform criteria that can be applied to evaluate all employees.
 This varies according to each employee’s job title.
 While taking that into account, the key factors for appraising your employees are: quality of work, attendance, meeting deadlines, exhibiting effective communication skills and positive relationships with coworkers, and the breadth of their knowledge in their particular area of work.

 - Advice on the Execution